Leonel Montano: Vejle

 On 4 July 2019, Danish 1st Division club Vejle confirmed that they had signed Montano on a deal until June 2023, effective from January 2020.
 In his first six months he played 8 games, scoring 3 goals and 1 assist, contributing to Vejle's promotion to the 2020–21 Danish Superliga.
 After promotion to the Danish Superliga, playing time became more scarce for Montano: 6 appearances in the league and 3 matches in the cup tournament with 2 goals.

 Loan to Fredericia

 In search of more playing time, Montano was loaned out to Danish 1st Division club Fredericia on 1 February 2021.
 Here Montano scored 3 goals in 13 games.

 Esbjerg fB

 On 1 September 2021, Montano joined Esbjerg fB on a contract until June 2025.
 In the 2023–24 season, Montano was converted to left-back.
 Before then, Montano had always played in the offensive positions, from striker, to winger, to midfielder.

 Silkeborg

 On 11 June 2025, Danish Superliga club Silkeborg confirmed that Montano had joined the club on a free transfer on a deal running until June 2029.
 On 20 July, he made his debut for the club in the opening match of the season in the Superliga against Brøndby.

+Loan to HJK

+On 19 February 2026, Montano was loaned out to Veikkausliiga club HJK until the end of 2026.